Business & Computing

 Free Internet access for all students via broadband.
 Secure filtering measures are in place to prevent access to any unsuitable material.

-Microsoft Office 2019 (Access, Excel, PowerPoint, Publisher and Word) are the main programs.
+Microsoft Office 2019 (Access, Excel, PowerPoint, Publisher and Word are the main programs used in school, as well as topic specific software such as Scratch, Flowol, Small Basic and Python)

 Students also have their own school email accounts using Office 365.